 Auckland Museum is the only venue in Auckland where visitors can experience a Māori cultural performance daily.

-Due to ongoing changes, Auckland Museum required an upgrade of the existing Algorex Fire Detection System.
-The customer decided to keep the fire safety at their premises of the highest quality, and therefore migrated to the latest available fire detection technology.
+Due to ongoing changes, Auckland Museum required an upgrade of the existing Algorex Fire Protection System.
+The customer decided to keep the fire safety at their premises of the highest quality, and therefore migrated to the latest available fire protection technology.

 Remark: The migration was performed by the company AlgoTech Fire Services, Pty.
 Ltd.